 1. Click Start, point to Administrative Tools, and then click Active Directory Users And Computers.
 On the View menu, ensure that Advanced Features is selected.
 Right-click the object for which you want to view standard permissions and click Properties.

-In the Properties dialog box for the object, click the
+In the Properties dialog box for the object, click the .
+Click the appropriate security principal in the Group Or User Names box to view the assigned standard permissions.

 Important You must select Advanced Features on the View menu to be able to access the Security tab.